squid-cache/squid-cache.github.io/SquidFaq/MiscFeatures.rst

 Simply add your new ''cache_dir'' line to ''squid.conf'', then run ''squid -z'' again.
 Squid will create swap directories on the new disk and leave the existing ones in place.

 == How do I configure proxy authentication? == Authentication is handled via external processes.
-Arjan's [http://www.devet.org/squid/proxy_auth/ proxy auth page] describes how to set it up.
+Arjan's [[http://www.devet.org/squid/proxy_auth/|proxy auth page]] describes how to set it up.
 Some simple instructions are given below as well.

  * We assume you have configured an ACL entry with proxy_auth, for example:
 {{{